Leptonic anomalous gauge couplings detection on electron positron colliders: The detection of leptonic anomalous gauge couplings at ILC

 The anomalous couplings bring high energy power dependence to the $e^+e^-\rightarrow W^+W^-$ cross section.
 The higher the collision energy, the greater the deviation caused by anomalous couplings.
-We considered the relative deviations caused by different anomalous couplings on future ILC with the collision energy $\sqrt{s_{ee}}=500$ GeV in Fig.\ref{fig3}, and on $\sqrt{s_{ee}}=1$ TeV ILC in Fig.\ref{fig4}.
-The total cross section decreases as the collision energy increases and concentrated in the forward region, and the quarks or leptons decay from the energetic $W$ bosons are following the forward alignment, so the basic acceptance cuts reduce the cross section more severely.
+We have considered the relative deviations caused by different anomalous couplings at the future ILC with the collision energy $\sqrt{s_{ee}}=500$ GeV in Fig.\ref{fig3}, and at $\sqrt{s_{ee}}=1$ TeV ILC in Fig.\ref{fig4}.
+The total cross section decreases as the collision energy increases and is concentrated in the forward region.
+The quarks or leptons produced in the decays of the energetic $W$ bosons follow the forward alignment such that the basic acceptance cuts reduce the cross section more severely.
 The standard model total cross section after basic cuts is about $5.68$pb as $\sqrt{s_{ee}}=500$ GeV and $1.42$pb as $\sqrt{s_{ee}}=1$ TeV.
-However, the lager luminosity of ILC will still provide sufficient events to analysis the effect of the anomalous couplings.
-We also suppose the ILC can reach the same experimental relative uncertainty on cross section as LEP2 and the constraint on the detect ability still come from the experimental uncertainty.
+However, the large luminosity of ILC will still provide sufficient events to analyze the effect of the anomalous couplings.
+We also suppose the ILC can reach the same experimental relative uncertainty on cross section as LEP2 and the constraint on the detection ability still comes from the experimental uncertainty.

-The detection ability of high energy ILC is much more sensitive than LEP2.
-If we also suppose the same experimental relative uncertainty of cross section on ILC as $\pm 5\%$, the detection sensitivity on the anomalous coupling constants of $\sqrt{s_{ee}}=500$ GeV ILC are:
+The detection ability of high energy ILC is much better than LEP2.
+If we also suppose that the same experimental relative uncertainty of cross section on ILC as $\pm 5\%$, the detection sensitivities of the anomalous coupling constants of $\sqrt{s_{ee}}=500$ GeV ILC are:

-And, the detection sensitivities on the anomalous coupling constants of $\sqrt{s_{ee}}=1000$ GeV ILC are:
+And, the detection sensitivities of the anomalous coupling constants of $\sqrt{s_{ee}}=1000$ GeV ILC are:

-The detection sensitivities are increased by 1-2 orders of magnitude than the LEP2.
+The detection sensitivities at ILC are increased by about 1 orders of magnitude than at the LEP2.